Brazil airlifts emergency oxygen into pandemic-struck state, vaccine drive lags | Health

 INDIA MUST DECIDE The hoped-for 2 million AstraZeneca doses from the Serum Institute now face delays while India decides whether to loosen export regulations as it begins its own inoculation drive this weekend, a source briefed on the matter said.

-India will be able to decide on exports of coronavirus vaccines within the next few weeks, Foreign Minister Subrahmanyam Jaishankar told Reuters this week.
+India should decide on exports of vaccines within the next few weeks, Foreign Minister Subrahmanyam Jaishankar told Reuters this week.
 "The policy of course is we will start the rollout in India.
 We have our own challenges," Jaishankar said.

 The worldwide coronavirus death toll surpassed 2 million on Friday, according to a Reuters tally.
 In Amazonas, emergency services were pushed to a breaking point and Governor Nelson Lima announced a 7 p.m. to 6 a.m. statewide curfew to fight the spread of coronavirus.